 With a lowered risk of heart disease, chelation may, in turn, reduce an individual’s risk of a heart attack.
 EDTA chelation therapy is believed to bind to the calcium in artery plaque, ultimately clearing it from blood vessels.

-The National Institutes of Health (NIH) conducted a large study on chelation called TACT (Trial to Assess Chelation Therapy).
-It concluded that the treatment was somewhat effective in reducing heart-related episodes among those with diabetes, including heart attacks and strokes.
+The National Institutes of Health (NIH) conducted a large study on chelation called Trial to Assess Chelation Therapy (TACT).
+It concluded that EDTA chelation therapy was somewhat effective in reducing heart-related episodes among those with diabetes, including heart attacks and strokes.

-There is also evidence to suggest that EDTA and other chelating agents reduce inflammation (pain and swelling) in the body.
+There is also evidence to suggest that EDTA and other chelating agents can reduce inflammation by neutralizing free radicals, which are unstable molecules that cause oxidative stress and cell damage.
 The chemical compounds act as antioxidants, which may address potentially damaging free radicals and oxidative stress from inflammatory oxygen ions.

-Some believe that when the body harbors heavy metals and other toxins, individuals are likely to feel physically and mentally fatigued.
+By removing heavy metals and improving blood circulation, chelation therapy may support mitochondrial function and improve cellular energy.
 When these harmful substances are removed, you might experience increased energy or sharper mental ability.

 While there is currently no known treatment for stopping or reversing Alzheimer’s disease, some researchers have hope for chelation therapy.
 The condition is associated with abnormal levels of a protein called beta-amyloid.
 Chelating drugs have been shown to reduce the protein, potentially slowing the progression of Alzheimer’s.